lenniboy/ack-debian-package/README.md

 ## Building the debian package

-To build the package simply, `fakeroot dpkg-buildpackage -b` from this project root directory.
-The scripts will download the correct play distribution.
+To build the package simply, `debuild -S -sd` from this project root directory.

+To upload it to the PPA `dput ppa:leonard-ehrenfried/ack2 ack-grep_2.10-1_source.changes`

 ## Licence